Kobreizhyashi/weatherreport/README.md

 ### Foreword

-This API has been coded as a good way for me to play with Jetpack compose.
+This app has been coded as a good way for me to play with Jetpack compose.

 This helped me discover or practice on some concept as Stateflows, or coroutines.

 ### Short description

-This API is supposed to show a first screen (called Home) with a button which lead the user to an another screen called Weather Report.
+This app is supposed to show a first screen (called Home) with a button which lead the user to an another screen called Weather Report.

 This second activity will show a progress Bar, from 0% to 100%.